Using the H5P Single Choice Set Tool

 4 - Collaborators: (previously 'Authors') In this setting you can add and search for other collaborators and give them access to edit your H5P's.
 For example, if you are teaching a unit with another staff member and you would like them to have access to edit your H5P's, then you can use the search field to locate another staff member by typing in their full name.

-2. Click on the answers to test the question.
-You should be able to hear sound effects if you have them enabled.
+6. You can now click on all selectable choices to test the questions within the H5P.
+You should be able to hear sound effects if you have them enabled to indicate correct and wrong answers.
 The blue bar at the bottom of the question will measure your specified timeout.

-3. Once you've finished checking all of your elements work correctly, click Insert to add the question to the document (or other embeddable area) you are working in.
+7. Once you've finished checking all of the elements work correctly within the H5P, click Insert to add the H5P to the HTML Document (or other embeddable areas) you are working in.

 Contact ITS Service Desk on (03) 9919 2777 or via self-service http://servicedesk.vu.edu.au for further technical support.